percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/login_UI.md

 5. The PMM Home Dashboard appears.

-??? info "(optional) Change root password from UO"
+??? info "(optional) Change root password from UI"

     1. Start the virtual machine in GUI mode.